tiwai/amidi2net/README.md

 Authentication Options
 ----------------------

-When you pass `--auth` option to client or server, it will ask a prompt for the secret string for the authentication.
+When you pass `--auth` option to the server, the server runs with the standard authentication enabled.
+It will ask a prompt for the secret string for the authentication, or you can pass it with `--secret` (or `-x`) option.
-When you pass `--user-auth` option, it will ask a user name and a password prompt for the user-authentication, instead.

-Alternatively, you can pass the secret string via `--secret` (or `-x`) option, and the user name via `--user` (or `-u`) option, too.
+When you pass `--user-auth` option  to the server, the server will run with the user-authentication enabled, and it will ask a user name as well as a password for the user-authentication, instead.
+You can pass `--user` (or `-u`) for the user name and `--secret` (or `-x`) for the password, too.
-(Yeah I know it's no secret at all :)

-So far, you can't use two different authentication mechanisms, but enable only one of two.
+So far, you can't use two different authentication mechanisms on the server, but enable only one of two.
 Without those options above, the server runs without authentication.

-The server has also `--auth-forced` option to disallow the fallback when the given authentication doesn't match.
+The server has also `--auth-forced` option for prohibiting the fallback when the given authentication from a client doesn't match.

+When a client receives the command "invitation reply with authentication required" from the server, it'll ask you a prompt for the secret string.
+You can pass it with `--secret` (or `-x`) option to the client beforehand, too.

+Similarly, when a client receives the command "invitation reply with user-authentication required" from the server, it'll ask you a prompt for user name and password.
+You can pass it with `--user` (or `-u`) and `--secret` (or `-x`) options to the client beforehand, too.

 Forward Error Correction (FEC)
 ------------------------------